rosapals/university/Object-oriented programming/ob6-labyrint/README.md

-Download directory with all files and run `oblig6.java` to start.
+Download directory with all files and run `java Oblig6 <labyrintfil>` to start.

+Example:
+> java Oblig6 labyrinter/1.in